 It is an on-campus residence where students and faculty live together.
 The institution will provide necessities such as on-time meals, room cleaning, and laundry.

 Along with their stay, the student receives meals, a weekly clean room, a fully equipped bedroom, and access to library facilities, tutors, and Wi-Fi.
 Because pricing is a big concern for students, it is critical to understand how much it costs.
 You may have to spend between AUD $200 and AUD $750 each week, including utilities.
 However, the pricing varies depending on the college housing.

-So, you may stay, study, and spend your free time more comfortably.
+So you may stay, study, and spend your free time more comfortably.
 This is especially advantageous for first-year students who want to form strong bonds with their peers.
-You will also have access to the university libraries, internet, and study rooms while on campus.
+You will also have access to the university libraries, the internet, and study rooms while on campus.

 You can book your homestay provider through the school institution’s recommendation.
 If you choose this option, you will gain significant cultural exposure while staying with a local host family.